rodvlopes/coffee-roaster-notes/README.md

 ## Motivation

-After taking several notes on some pieces of paper about my experiments while roasting green coffee beans, it started look quite confusing to remember how one roast looked like without a picture.
+After taking several notes on some pieces of paper about my experiments while roasting green coffee beans with my FreshRoaster SR500, it started look quite confusing to remember how one roast looked like without a picture and a descriptive step-by-step so that could be possible to reproduce it again.

 ## Quasar and VueJs

 This is also a Quasar and VueJS experimentation.

+## SQLite3 w/ JSON1

+Sqlite doesn't come by default with JSON support neither full text search support, to make it possible it's required to recompile it with these extensions enabled.

+    curl "https://www.sqlite.org/2018/sqlite-autoconf-3240000.tar.gz" -o "sqlite.tar.gz"
+    tar zxvf sqlite.tar.gz
+    cd sqlite-autoconf-3240000
+    CFLAGS='-DSQLITE_ENABLE_FTS5 -DSQLITE_ENABLE_JSON1' ./configure
+    make
+    sudo make install